plgd-dev/doc/content/en/docs/services/device-provisioning-service/client-library.md

 ## Example application - dps_cloud_server

-Part of the package is an example application called `dps_cloud_server`.
+An example application called `dps_cloud_server` is available among [Iotivity-lite's examples](https://github.com/iotivity/iotivity-lite/tree/master/apps).
 The following sections describe how DPS client library is integrated in the binary (with code examples).
-And the finally section shows how to run it.
+And the final section shows how to run it.

 ### Bootstrapping device with manufacturer certificates